gdisf/teaching-materials/ajax/README.md

 ### Tech requirements:

-* Your laptop (Mac, PC, or Linux are all okay) and charger.
+* Your laptop (Mac, PC, Linux) and charger
-* A modern web browser - either Chrome or Firefox.
+* A modern web browser (Chrome, Firefox, Safari)
-* A text editor.
-We recommend Sublime Text 2 (free; available for both Mac and PC) or Notepad++ (PC).
+* A text editor - we recommend either Sublime Text 2 or Atom (both free)

+*If you do not have a laptop, please contact the instructors.
+We have a limited number of Chromebooks for students to borrow.*

-### Topics covered:
+### Payment

-* Storing data as JSON
-* Turning JSON data into DOM nodes
-* Using AJAX to pull in JSON
+Payment is required to attend.
+If you'd like to attend but cannot afford the cost, [click here to request a scholarship](https://docs.google.com/forms/d/e/1FAIpQLSfiUBN4yve3L7iociXzcqNgEtrljsn_7mCgZ3eUtvAEr3bcQg/viewform).
+Due to the number of applications, only the scholarship recipient will receive an email a few days before the workshop.
+Thank you for your understanding!